Home/Beverages/Pu-erh Cooked Shu Tea Cake

 How to Prepare & Consume

 Best enjoyed steeped in hot water for 3-5 minutes.
-Can be reused multiple times, with flavor evolving with each steep.
+Can be re-steeped multiple times to enhance flavor.

 Smart Selection & Storage